Oklahoma Wage Law Explained

 Table of Contents

 a table of contents

 Oklahoma law states, “The welfare of the State of Oklahoma demands that the working people of Oklahoma be protected from conditions of labor which have a pernicious effect on their health or morals.”
-And inadequate wages?employers failing to pay minimum wage or overtime?is an example of such a “pernicious effect.”
+Employers failing to pay minimum wage or overtime is an example of such a condition.

 Oklahoma has no state law governing overtime.
 However, Federal law still applies.
-All non-exempt employees must be paid 1.5 times their regular hourly rate for all hours worked over 40 in a seven-day work week.
+Any non-exempt employee must be paid 1.5 times their regular hourly rate for all hours worked over 40 in a seven-day work week.
 Although the 40-hour workweek averages out to the standard eight hours per weekday, overtime is calculated on a weekly basis.
-This means that even if an employee works 12 hours in one workday, he is not entitled to overtime pay unless he works more than 40 hours in that week.
+So even if an employee works 12 hours in one workday, he or she is not entitled to overtime pay unless he or she works more than 40 hours in that week.

-The following people are exempt from the Oklahoma labor law’s definition of employee, meaning they are not entitled to minimum wage or overtime:
+The following people are exempt from the Oklahoma labor law’s definition of employee:

 - People employed in bona fide Executive, Administrative, or Professional capacities

 - Outside salespeople